 Prehistory is the time before written records.
 It’s the period of human history we know the least about, but it’s also the longest by far.

 The earliest known humans arrived in these lands around 900,000 years ago.
 Prehistory stretches from then until the Roman invasion in AD 43.
 Over this time, these lands underwent huge climactic, societal, political, technological and geological changes.

-Along with artefacts discovered by archaeologists, the henges, hillforts and burial sites still visible in the landscape today give us with fascinating glimpses into the lives of the people of prehistoric England.
+Along with artefacts discovered by archaeologists, the henges, hillforts and burial sites still visible in the landscape today give us fascinating glimpses into the lives of the people of prehistoric England.

 Ages and Ages